v-saigal/blog/README.md

 <br>
 <br>

-Once recieved by the React FE, the JSON in the response body is used to render a list of posts on the page.
+Once recieved by the React FE, the JSON in the response body is used to render a list of notes on the page.

 ![reponse body mapped onto a page](./diagrams/response_parsing.png)